eFax Blog

 Compliance and Regulations

-EMRs and EHRs must adhere to strict regulations like HIPAA to ensure the secure handling of protected health information (PHI).
-However, legacy EMR systems often require manual data exchange processes to move patient information into and out of the software, creating security and compliance issues.
-EHR integrates advanced security protocols into interoperability tools to ensure secure data handling throughout the automated process.
+Both EMRs and EHRs must adhere to strict regulations like HIPAA to ensure the secure handling of protected health information (PHI).
+However, many legacy EMR tools still rely on manual data exchange processes to move information into and out of the software, which can increase risks and raise concerns around patient data security.

 Advantages of EMRs